lliendo/Radar/docs/internals.rst

     is only a few lines long.
 Every class is intended to perform a specific task and each method solves a concrete piece of that task.
-    The result is that you won't find complex or twisted code and reading any piece of code to get the idea of what is doing takes only a few seconds.
+    The result is that you won't find complex or twisted code and reading any piece of code and get the idea of what is doing should take little time.
     The code mostly lacks of comments, the reason for this is that the code intends to be self-describing (care has been taken to make classes and methods describe and reflect their intentions).
 Radar tries to stick to